 The University of Adelaide is one of Australia’s leading Group of Eight research-intensive universities and is consistently ranked among the top 1% of universities in the world.

-Established in 1874, Adelaide is Australia’s third oldest university and is an iconic institution in the city, contributing significantly to the health, wealth and wellbeing of the State and forming a vital part of the cultural, social and intellectual life of the community.
+Establised in 1874, the University of Adelaide is Australia’s third oldest university and is an iconic institution in the city, forming a vital part of the cultural, intellectual and social life of the community.

-The University of Adelaide has a strong reputation for research and teaching and is committed to developing quality graduates who are recognised internationally for their knowledge, skills, creativity, global outlook and ability.
-It has produced over 100 Rhodes Scholars, including Australia’s first Indigenous winner, with five Nobel Laureates among its alumni community.
+The University has a reputation for excellence in research and teaching and is committed to developing quality graduates who are recognised internationally for their knowledge, skills, creativity, global outlook and ability.
+It has produced more than 100 Rhodes Scholars, including Australia’s first indigenous winner, and is associated with five Nobel Laureates.

 The University of Adelaide is a comprehensive university, offering a broad range of undergraduate and postgraduate programmes underpinned by world-class research and placing high priority on the student learning experience.
-It has more than 25,000 students, 30% of whom are international students from more than 90 countries, all participating in a vibrant campus life.
-The annual Graduate Careers Australia survey places us in the top echelon of Australian universities for teacher quality, skills development and overall student satisfaction.
+It has more than 27,000 students, 26% of whom are international students from more than 100 countries.

 Our campuses and locations

-The University has four campuses, with the main, historic North Terrace Campus located in the city centre of Adelaide.
-The campus is part of the North Terrace cultural boulevard including the State Art Gallery, Library and Museum.
-It is the main location of undergraduate teaching and the base for a broad range of research.
+The University has three main campuses, with the main, historic North Terrace Campus located in the city centre of Adelaide.
+The campus is part of the North Terrace cultural boulevard which includes the State Art Gallery, Library and Museum.
+This campus is the location for most undergraduate and postgraduate teaching and a broad range of research.
 It includes the nearby National Wine Centre.

-Waite Campus, located at Urrbrae in Adelaide’s foothills, is the pre-eminent plant and agricultural science research site in the southern hemisphere, with a critical mass of 1,200 researchers from the University co-located with staff from government research agencies and other partners.
-The Waite Campus hosts undergraduate and postgraduate degrees in viticulture and oenology, agricultural sciences and food and nutritional sciences, attracting both local and international students who benefit from exposure to the world-class research and facilities, which include a plant accelerator (a “super” greenhouse), vineyard, winery, orchard and arboretum.
+Our Waite Campus, located eight kilometres from the city centre in Adelaide’s foothills, is the pre-eminent plant and agricultural science research site in the southern hemisphere, with researchers from the University co-located with staff from government research agencies and other partners.
+The Waite Campus hosts undergraduate and postgraduate degrees in viticulture and oenology and other agricultural sciences, attracting students who benefit from exposure to the world-class research and facilities, which include a plant accelerator (a “super” greenhouse), vineyard, winery, orchard and arboretum.

 Research at the University of Adelaide

-Other key areas of research strength at the University include biological sciences; humanities; engineering and earth science; law; creative arts; mathematics; information technology and computer sciences; physical and chemical sciences; and social and behavioural sciences.
+The University has particular research strengths in areas such as the biological sciences, engineering and earth sciences, humanities, creative arts and writing, mathematics, information technology and computer sciences, physical and chemical sciences and social and behavioural sciences.